apazylbe/bigwheels/docs/cpp_style_guide.md

 ## Comments
 Both C and C++ style comments can be used freely.

-*NOTE: While there are some Doxygen style comments for classes, these may change in the future to remove the Doxygen tags Doxygen isn't to generate documentation for BigWheels.*
+*NOTE: While there are some Doxygen style comments for classes, these may a change in the future to remove the Doxygen tags.
+Doxygen isn't used to generate documentation for BigWheels.*

 ## Usage of C++ features